FTLam11/fronk-tolks/README.md

 > We MUST have 100% code coverage.

 Some people may become obsessed with different test metrics at the expense of all other things.
-End-to-end tests are very complex, expensive, and time-consuming.
+End-to-end tests (testing with real objects and scenarious) are very complex, expensive, and time-consuming.

-5. The overworked sad programmer
+5. The ~~overworked sad~~ programmer

 ![Bugs don't stop](https://media.giphy.com/media/11ZSwQNWba4YF2/source.gif)

 > I don't write tests, does that make me a bad programmer?

-Absolutely not.
-I'm guessing the majority of programmers don't spend anytime writing automated tests.
-Even if you aren't writing them, you are likely doing testing in some format (manual testing).
+Probably not?
+I'm guessing the majority of programmers don't spend time writing automated tests.
+Even if you aren't writing them, you are likely doing testing in some manner (manual testing).
 Writing tests well is difficult, and is a legitimate sacrifice when schedule does not make it feasible.

+But let us consider the alternative!

 ### Fuck yeah!
 Let's test~

-Tests can help us **understand our code better**, and allow us to **confidently change and refactor code**.
+Tests help us **understand our code better**, inform of better design, and allow us to **confidently change and refactor code**.

 1. Give us a quick feedback loop